sebalp100/hotel-bookings-backend/README.md

 This is a Hotel bookings app that allows users to search a list of rooms availables and make reservations for 24hs.
 This is the backend repo.

+Api documentation can be seen following this link after starting a local server: http://localhost:3000/api-docs/index.html

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>